Master Storm Damage

-The Restoration Services Directory at masterstormdamage.com catalogs contractors, service categories, and reference frameworks covering storm-related property damage across the United States.
-This page defines how the directory is organized, what criteria govern inclusion, how listings are maintained over time, and what falls outside the directory's scope.
-Understanding these parameters helps property owners, adjusters, and contractors locate relevant resources and interpret the directory's classifications accurately.
+The Restoration Services Provider Network at masterstormdamage.com catalogs contractors, service categories, and reference frameworks covering storm-related property damage across the United States.
+This page defines how the provider network is organized, what criteria govern inclusion, how providers are maintained over time, and what falls outside the provider network's scope.
+Understanding these parameters helps property owners, adjusters, and contractors locate relevant resources and interpret the provider network's classifications accurately.

 How to use this resource

-Listings link to dedicated topic pages where applicable.
-Those pages include regulatory context, IICRC and OSHA safety framing, equipment and method classifications, and permit considerations — none of which is replicated in the directory listing itself.
-The directory entry functions as an index point; the linked topic page carries the substantive reference content.
+Providers link to dedicated topic pages where applicable.
+Those pages include regulatory context, IICRC and OSHA safety framing, equipment and method classifications, and permit considerations — none of which is replicated in the network provider itself.
+The provider network entry functions as an index point; the linked topic page carries the substantive reference content.

-The following breakdown describes the directory's primary navigation layers:
+The following breakdown describes the provider network's primary navigation layers:

 - Damage type — organized by physical cause (wind, hail, flood, ice, debris impact, structural)